Logo

 Hockey is an unpredictable sport so it’s not surprising the NHL injuries can happen in any game.
-Use this page to keep up with the latest NHL injury report, and learn more about the most common injuries in the NHL and how hockey player injuries can impact betting odds.
+This guide will help you to keep up with our latest NHL injury report.
+Plus, you can learn more about the most common injuries in the NHL and how hockey player injuries can impact betting odds.

 Anaheim